catalyst/moodle-tool_crawler/README.md

 ```

 This will create a batch of new adhoc crawl tasks in the mdl_task_adhoc table that
-will run in parallel, depending on the crawl_manager setting.
+will run in parallel, depending on the crawl_task setting.

 You can manually run the adhoc tasks from the CLI with:
 ```